Key Takeaways

 If you don’t have a weighted blanket handy, improvise with what you have.
 Try wrapping yourself tightly in a regular blanket, wearing multiple layers of clothing, or even placing a heavy book on your lap.
 The pressure sends signals to your brain that you’re secure, often significantly reducing trembling.

-When To Seek Professional Help for Anxiety Shivers
+When Should You Seek Professional Help for Anxiety Shivers?

-While the techniques in this article effectively address anxiety-related shivering for many people, it’s important to recognize when professional support is needed.
+While the techniques mentioned above effectively address anxiety-related shivering for many people, it’s important to recognize when professional support is needed.
 Persistent physical symptoms of anxiety that significantly impact your daily functioning deserve professional attention and care.

 Physical Symptoms That Shouldn’t Be Ignored